uiuc-kang-lab/zkml/README.md

 ```

 6. Once you've converted the model and input, you can run the model as above!
 However, we generally
-   recommend testing the model before proving (you will need to build zkml before running the next
+   recommend testing the model before proving (you will need to build sysX before running the next
    line):
 ```bash
 cd ../../